Thursday January 17, 2019

 However, the last few years should have hammered in the message that there are no certainties in global politics, and 2019 could be the year we see a dramatic sea-change in how corruption is viewed in South America.
 The next twelve months will see general elections in Argentina, Bolivia and Uruguay.
 The first of these countries is another witnessing a former leader go on trial in the form of Cristina Fernández de Kirchner, who has been charged with bribery.
 Immune from imprisonment as a current senator, but not prosecution, perhaps another former leader being found guilty will be the instigator of real change across the continent.

-Click the image below to view our Specialist Certificate in Anti-Corruption:
+Click to view our Specialist Certificate in Anti-Corruption:

 You may also like: